kuuronekoo/Simple-Weather-App/README.md

 # Simple Weather App

-A minimalistic weather app built using plain HTML, CSS, and JavaScript that fetches current weather data for a given location.
+A minimalist weather app built using plain HTML, CSS, and JavaScript that fetches current weather data for a given location.

 ## Features